LiliaFramework/Lilia/docs/docs/libraries/lia.item.md

 Loads item Lua files from a specified directory.
 Base items are loaded first,

 then any folders (with base_ prefix usage), and finally any loose Lua files.
+The "InitializedItems" hook is fired once loading completes.

 **Parameters:**